TheM1ddleM1n/WaddleClient/README.md

 <details>
 <summary><b>Q: Do I need a Miniblox account?</b></summary>

-❌ **No!** WaddleClient works 100% client-side.
+❌ **No!** Waddle works 100% client-side.
 No account, login, or tracking needed.

 </details>